Skin Deep, Accent Press, 15th June 2017

 It’s what’s inside that counts…

-Former model and art student Diana has always been admired for her beauty but what use are good looks when you want to shine for your talent?
+Art student and former model Diana has always been admired for her beauty but what use are good looks when you want to shine for your talent?
 Insecure and desperate for inspiration, Diana needs a muse.

 Facially disfigured four-year-old Cal lives a life largely hidden from the world.
 But he was born to be looked at and he needs love too.
 A chance encounter changes everything; Cal becomes Diana’s muse.
 But as Diana’s reputation develops and Cal grows up, their relationship implodes.